chbndrhnns/appdaemon-all-on-groups/README.md

 `all_on` attribute which indicates if all lights in a group are currently switched on.

-This app exposes this attribute as an additional group.
+This app exposes this attribute as an additional binary_sensor.
 For this purpose,
 - it looks for all light entities that have an `all_on` attribute,
-- it creates a group with an `_all_on` suffix,
+- it creates a sensor with an `_all_on` suffix,
-- it adds a listener to update the state of the groups.
+- it adds a listener to update the state of the groups,
+- it removes the sensors on (AppDaemon) shutdown.

 ## Configuration